• Why Us

 Then, whenever you’re creating an Instagram post through Publer, you can simply add a link, as needed, to the bottom of the post.

-adding a link to your link in bio page
+Adding a link to your link in bio page in Publer

 Once done, you can mention in the post that people can learn more (or shop, or donate, etc.) through the Link In Bio.